ZachBeta/ruby_discord_bot_llm/WORKLOGS.md

 - [ ] Implement longer chat history handling
 - [ ] Investigate local bundler directory for Cursor
 - [ ] Add debugging/database logging for requests
+* [ ] 4o-mini has 2k character context window
+  * first build context from messages, convert to string, rip off last 1999 characters
+    * this would require some string building or
+  * grab last few records

+* recover from an error by rebooting
+* send a hello message on restart